-LGBT Adoption: Also referred to as same sex adoption or gay adoption.
-When a child is adopted children by lesbian, gay, bisexual, transgender (LGBT+) people.
-This may be via two dads, two moms or single LGBT members who wish to become parents.
+Also referred to as same sex adoption or gay adoption is when a child is adopted by lesbian, gay, bisexual, and/or transgender (LGBT+) people.
+This may be via two dads, two moms, or single LGBT+ members who wish to become parents.

 If the non-legal parent wishes to share equal parental rights as their spouse or life-partner, they must petition the courts to adopt the child individually.
 Under second parent adoptions, both parents are protected.
 Neither of them must terminate or relinquish their rights in the process.

 Adoption Choices of Nevada would love to answer any of your questions about types of adoption, and to assist you in making an adoption plan that will work for you.
 Contact Us 24/7: 855-940-4673 (Toll-Free)